imomou/ohsam/README.md

 #### Networks, foundations

-* VpcId: Please don't use the default VPC due to security reasons (public addresses), use the vpc.template
+* VpcId: Please don't use the default VPC due to security reasons (public addresses), use the one vpc.template
 * EcsCluster: Name of EcsCluster
 * ElbTargetSecGroup: SecurityGroup Where ElbSecGroup can communicate, obtained from VPC output
-* ElbSecGroup: SecurityGroup of Loadbalancer
+* ElbSecGroup: SecurityGroup for Loadbalancer
 * WebServerSubnets: Subnet where your ECS resides and can be reacheable from Loadbalancer

 #### Service specifics